Caroline Sampson: Radio

 In 2005, while working with GTV, Sampson also began working in radio on the Atlantis radio station in Accra.
 She hosted two daily drive-time shows, Continuous Drive and Mellow Cruise.
 Sampson joined Citi FM and hosted three daily shows: Room 973, Rhythms in the Citi and Citi Countdown.
 After two years with Citi FM, Sampson joined YFM Ghana as a presenter for the weekly show, Shout on Y.

 Brand ambassador

 In 2017, Sampson and Ghanaian rapper, Kofi Kinaata, were brand ambassadors for beverage company Guinness Ghana.
 She also was brand ambassador for Woodin (fabric company), and was also the face of beverage company Castle Milk Stout in 2014.
 Caroline is also a social media influencer and has endorsed brands such as Zeepay, Huawei and World Remit, among others.

 Awards

 Caroline Sampson won Best Presenter in 2009 at the Stars Integration of Culture of Africa held in Cotonou, Benin.
 In 2019, she won Best Female Radio Personality at the 3rd edition of Ghana Entertainment Awards USA.
 She also received the 4th XWAC-Africa Award of Honour for Media Excellence in the same year.

+Caroline Sampson was nominated and again won the Best Female Radio Personality Award at the 2024 Ghana Entertainment Awards in USA.